Programs

 Megan Costigan, Supervisor (201) 915-6077

-Eric Pawlowski, Lead Teachers (201) 915-6108
+Eric Pawlowski and Steven Lenardo, Lead Teachers (201) 915-6108

 The C.A.P.E. program focuses on movement skills that encompass locomotor, non-locomotor and manipulative concepts to assist in the student’s psychological, social and intellectual development.
 This program focuses on students in the self-contained autistic classes, students with behavioral disabilities and students with intellectual disabilities in the school district.
 The grade level for this program is from Pre-Kindergarten through high school.